Why website maintenance matters and how much it costs

 - Load times exceed 5 seconds and the technology prevents meaningful improvement

-Business Signals
+Business signals

-- Conversion rates are steadily declining, and content updates don’t help
+- Conversion rates are steadily declining and content updates don't help

-When DIY Is Sufficient
+When DIY is sufficient

 - Simple WordPress site with few plugins

-- The owner has basic technical knowledge
+- Owner has basic technical knowledge

 - The site isn't critical for revenue